 Through my work and studies in these areas, I naturally began to move myself with greater alignment and efficiency and felt the effect go much deeper and broader that just how I felt physically.
 I cared more about myself, liked myself more and seemed to be building a firmer belief in myself from the inside out.
 I learned how to listen to and understand my body's signals.
 I learned to move intuitively, to understand my anatomy and make up and how to best look after myself - my whole self - physically, emotionally and mentally.

 The process of working with my own body, how I moved and how I related to it, helped me to finally heal a decade and a half struggle with various eating disorders.
 The process of unwinding these long held (yet difficult to live with) patterns through movement practices (and supported at times with talking therapy) was personally liberating and professionally enlightening.
 I am now completely and fully recovered.

 I had learned how our body and mind are inextricably intertwined.
 I came to realise that how we move has an effect on how we feel and think about ourself and the world around us, and vice versa.
 My work then evolved to working with each and every person in the context of their whole self and meeting them where they were at in each session.

-I still really enjoy sport, probably more so than ever, and can regularly be found trotting round the Pentlands hill in my trail shoes, weaving through the mountain bike trails at Glentress or getting my snowboard out on white stuff.
-I also enjoy geeking out with a book, cooking, drawing and participating in storytelling groups.
+When I'm not working I can regularly be found trotting round the Pentlands hill in my trail shoes, weaving through the mountain bike trails at Glentress or getting my snowboard out on white stuff.
+I also enjoy geeking out with a book, cooking and drawing.